B-Manish/ProfileGenerator/README.md

  ```

 ## Steps to run
-1. Navigate to the root directory of the project.
+1. Clone the repository or download the zip and navigate to the root directory of the project.

 2. Create a .env file and add the following line to it:
  ``` bash